Surviving sexual abuse - info for teens

 The commonly held stereotype of a sexual abuser is that of an old man in a raincoat hanging around in parks.
 The reality is that most sexual abuse is done by people known to the victims.
 Men and women who sexually abuse young people are of many different ages and appearances.

-No person, male or female, young or old, has the right to make any young person do sexual things they would not have freely chosen to do.
+No person, male or female, young or old, has the right to make any young person (or anyone else) do sexual things they would not have freely chosen to do.

 Remember that everyone has the right to feel safe all the time.

 When you were in primary school, you probably did some lessons with your teacher about keeping yourself safe.